 Originally, Excel was only available as a 32-bit EXE.
 In recent years, Microsoft gives the user the ability to install either 32-bit or 64-bit Excel on a Windows computer.
-The default install is still 32-bit.
+The default install is now 64-bit.
 A user can uninstall and reinstall as needed.
-Most users run 32-bit Excel.

-AppProtect and QuickLicense Pro can generate 32-bit or 64-bit EXEs.
-To satisfy all Excel users, include both EXEs on your website.
+AppProtect and QuickLicense can generate 32-bit or 64-bit EXEs.
+To satisfy all users with Excel 2007 or later, include both EXEs on your website.
 Instruct the user to install the appropriate EXE for their computer and set Trust Center options Enable All Macros and Allow Trusted Locations.
+Instruct the user to ensure that your installed application is trusted by their Virus Scanner including Windows Defender.

 How to Install Office 32 or 64 Bit